richardklingler/openpnp/README.md

 Currently the Z-axis uses Igus slider which are showing high tolerances when pushed/pulled in Y direction.
 The rails will be therefore replaced with dual MGN9 rails with 2 carriages each for better stability/accuracy.

+#### X-axis rework

+Also the Igus rails on the X-axis are unacceptable.
+Seems Igus rails are only halfway usable when lying flat, just like for the Y-axis.
+The new X-axis will use two MGN9 rails, one on top and one at the bottom of the X-axis profile.

 ### Updates

 - 23,08.2020 : Added Y axis OpenSCAD design files